 Without being visible in her own society because of restrictions of female solo voice after Islamic Revolution in 1979 in Iran, she and her sister Marjan Vahdat have continuous contact with a large audience who appreciates their art, both in Iran and abroad.

-Since 2007 Mahsa is one of the ambassadors of Freemuse Organization, an independent international organization that advocates freedom of expression for musicians and composers worldwide.
+In 2007 Mahsa was chosen as one of the ambassadors of Freemuse Organization, an independent international organization that advocates freedom of expression for musicians and composers worldwide.
 In 2010, she was granted the Freemuse Award.

 She has developed a long and intense pedagogical experience in teaching classical Persian singing for years for Iranian and non Iranian Students and led many projects with her students as mentor .